Bot Sniffer

 Limitations

-Bot Sniffer can only detect bots that actually visit your website — it cannot detect AI models that reference your brand from third-party sources without visiting your site directly.
+Bot Sniffer can only detect bots that actually visit your website.
+It cannot detect AI models that reference your brand from third-party sources without visiting your site directly.
 Some AI systems use residential IP addresses or generic user agents that may not be identifiable as bots.
 The tracking pixel requires page loads to register visits, so API-only crawls won't be detected.

 Access Requirements